Ambitious and idiosyncratic

 Video: Subject to Change - León & Lightfoot

-The idea to divide the company into one that focuses on talent development (NDT 2) and one where the more mature dancers (NDT 1) can fully grow into their artistic personalities, was developed thirty years ago.
+The idea to divide the company into one that focuses on talent development (NDT 2) and one where the more mature dancers (NDT 1) can fully grow into their artistic personalities, was developed forty years ago.
 Dancers of NDT 2 join NDT 1 under the condition that they meet the expectations of the artistic direction.
 The high requirements that must be met result not only in appreciation by the public, but also in international dance prizes.
 Dancer and choreographer Medhi Walerski won the prestigious 2013 Swan for 'most impressive dance performance'.
 "With his impressive appearance and theatre sensitivity his presence never loses meaning and he holds the audience’s attention by continuously fixating them.
 Walerski is a master magician in time and space " according to the VSCD jury report.